Tiscin/Project_ELK_Stack/README.md

 ![/Diagrams/ELK-Diagram.png](Diagrams/ELK-Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+Separate playbooks were used to install Filebeat and Metricbeat, though could be easily combined into a single playbook file.

+  /Ansible/file-playbook.yml
+  /Ansible/metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topology